yokasdenis/youtubeClone/README.md

 3.some videos from search dont play

 **features to add**
-toggle replies on and off, hide and show onClick sidebar toggle: extra information is hidden when toggled show relevant features Home link: links to the home page of user
+1.toggle replies on and off, hide and show onClick 2.sidebar toggle: extra information is hidden when toggled show relevant features 3.Home link: links to the home page of user

-testing
+**testing**
 for a test run search joji run (official video)